trhacknon/Windows-Backdoor/README.md

 ![](images/clients.png)<br/>
 ![](images/console.png)

+# Server Usage
+- Run the 'server.py' file on your own machine you would like to control the remote client from.
+- Run the compiled 'backdoor.exe' file (backdoor.cpp) on your targets machine with the specified server IP Address to establish a connection on an unoccupied port.

+# Client Usage
 -  Compile: g++ backdoor.cpp -mwindows -o backdoor -lws2_32 -lstrmiids -lole32 -loleaut32
 -  Linkers for Self-Contained File: -static-libgcc -static-libstdc++ -static

-# Usage
-- Run the 'server.py' file on your own machine you would like to control the remote client from.
-- Run the compiled 'backdoor.exe' file (backdoor.cpp) on your targets machine with the specified server IP Address to establish a connection on an unoccupied port.

 # Contributing
 - Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.